 Nike Inc. (NYSE:NKEC) should be accessible but not too accessible.
 That’s what some observers say anyway.
 Retail in general is in a state of turmoil, to say the least.
 In that climate, Nike wants to make sure lots of people are seen wearing Nike-emblazoned shirts and shoes.
-To that end the company recently began selling on Amazon.com Inc. (NASDAQ:AMZNC).
+To that end the company recently began selling on Amazon.com Inc. (NASDAQ:AMZNB).

 All well and good – except for those who think the company’s cachet may be weakened.
 And therein lies a dilemma for Nike.